Hotels

 The long and the short of it is this — your hotel vendors need to be paid promptly every time to ensure the continual flow of supplies to serve your guests.

-When vendors feel appreciated & are regularly paid on time for their services, your relationship flourishes.
+When vendors feel appreciated and are regularly paid on time for their services, your relationship flourishes.

 When it comes to paying your hotel vendors, you’ve got options.

-As we go through these 3 ways to pay your hotel suppliers, ask yourself about your current payment method(s):
+As we go through these three ways to pay your hotel suppliers, ask yourself about your current payment method(s):

 • Is it working well?